-Yes, some people live in Venice.
+Yes, there are people living in Venice.
 Venice is a city and has been inhabited ever since its creation thousands of years ago.

-How are the people living in Venice called?
+How are the people living in Venice Italy called?

 People living in Venice and on the islands of the lagoon, each have a different name.

-People living in Venice are called Venetians, or “Veneziani” in Italian.
-Those living on the island of Murano are called “Muranesi.”
+People living in Venice are Venetians or “Veneziani” in Italian.
+Those living on the island of Murano are “Muranesi.”

-People living in Burano are called “Buranelli,” and those in the nearby Torcello are called “Torcellani.”
+People living in Burano are “Buranelli,” and those in the nearby Torcello are “Torcellani.”

 The island of the Lido is inhabited by “Lidensi,” the one of Pellestrina by “Pellestrinotti,” and the island of Chioggia by “Chioggiotti.”